 If you underwent medical care in the Miami-Dade County area and you suffered harm because your doctor made surgical mistakes or committed other errors in your treatment, you could be entitled to compensation.

 If you were injured by a product that you purchased in Florida or that was manufactured in Florida, you may be entitled to sue the manufacturer for injuries you sustained because the product was defective.
 Even if you live outside the United States, you may be able to sue in a Florida court.

 Many workers are not properly trained or equipped for their jobs.
 Especially if you are from another country and do not speak English well, you may not have been properly trained at work in a language you understand, which can lead to serious on-the-job injuries.
 For help with your work injury case, contact our personal injury lawyer today.

 If a loved one was killed in an accident or died because of neglect or mistreatment, you may be able to sue in a Florida court.
 If your loved one died in Miami, you may be able to file your lawsuit in the appropriate local courts even if you live in another state or outside the country.

 Call Our Miami Personal Injury Lawyer for Immigrants and Tourists

 If you are in the United States, but you are not a U.S. Citizen, you may still be able to sue for serious injuries sustained in an accident or other dangerous situation.
 Contact Prosper Shaked, our Miami personal injury lawyer for non-citizens, to discuss your claim today.
-To schedule your free consultation, call The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule your free consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.